RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

  	This time you're using classes to style the divs as there will be lots of them.

- 	Then add the following style for the rows and cells:
+ 	Add the following style for the rows and cells:

 	![screenshot](images/pixel-art-row-style.png)